itsays-zqc/my-website/docs/test/SDK/6Simulation.md

 ### General
 solver_type Selections are '2d_x_normal','2d_y_normal','2d_z_normal', 'x_y_prop', 'x_z_prop', 'y_x_prop', 'y_z_prop', 'z_x_prop', 'z_y_prop'.

+### Background material
+Selects a material object from the material database as the background medium for the simulation region.<br/>
+**refractive_index:** If not selecting a material, this field can directly set the refractive index of the background medium.
+The default value is 1.

 ### Geometry
 | Parameter                | Type    | Default   | Description        |
 |:---------------|:--------|:----------:|:----------------------|